 In Episode 34 I first revealed our partnership with Global Image Sports and the Stoke City Potter.
 I interviewed Andy Foxall from the Stoke City Academy after we spent a few days together running the Maryland ID Camp together.
 Then in Episode 40, I talked about taking my kids to Atlanta for the National Soccer Camp.
 In this episode, number 76, we complete our journey through the system with an international youth soccer tour in the UK.
 This is the last episode in the series.
 In it, I will reveal the last piece of the puzzle after having gone through the entire system with both of my kids.
 I will take you inside both the Boy's international youth soccer tour experience and the Girl's international youth soccer tour experience.

-If you ever wondered what happens after you come through one of our ID camps, this episode will be revealing.
+Have you ever wondered what happens after you come through one of our ID camps?.

 A Recap of the International Youth Soccer Tour Experience